School of Advanced Military Studies: Advanced Strategic Leadership Studies Program

 ASLSP is the school's senior service college resident program, educating sixteen officers for strategic-level responsibilities; developing them to be senior leaders.
 Students are senior lieutenant colonels, colonels, and their Naval, Coast Guard, and US interagency civilian equivalents.
 Classes include students from the UK, Canadian, and German armies.
 Most military students are former battalion commanders.
 The faculty consists of four civilian professors, one of whom also serves as the program's Director, plus one military faculty member.
 Graduates are awarded a Masters of Arts degree in Strategic Studies, Military Education Level (MEL) I, and Joint Professional Military Education (JPME) II.
 US military officers are also awarded the SAMS Additional Skill Identifier (ASI) 6S.

 The program began in 1984 as the Advanced Operational Studies Fellowship (AOSF) by diverting lieutenant colonel War College selectees to Fort Leavenworth for an equivalent education program.
-The AOSF program had students completing the AMSP coursework, and then serving as the principal instructors of AMSP during their second year.
+The AOSF program had students completing the AMSP coursework, and then serve as the principal instructors of AMSP during their second year.
 In 1995, the name of the program was changed to the Advanced Operational Art Studies Fellowship (AOASF), and in the early 21st century its curriculum was more closely aligned to the strategic level of war.
 In 2013, the program was again modified in part to bring it more in alignment with TRADOC policies, and to prepare it for Joint Professional Education II accreditation.
 It was at that time renamed the Advanced Strategic Leadership Studies Program (ASLSP).

 The course focuses on the strategic and political aspects of war and educationally prepares students for assignments as strategic leaders.
 The academic year runs from late June through late May.
 The ASLSP curriculum provides a comprehensive, multifaceted focus at the theater-strategic level across the spectrum of Joint and land force operations during peace, crisis, and war.
 The program includes classroom studies of strategy, regional studies, joint operations, strategic leadership, and twentieth-century conflict.
 Students also research and write a publishable-quality monograph of 10,000- 12,000 words on a suitable subject.
 ASLSP includes an extensive field studies program, with approximately eight weeks of TDY, to reinforce and expand classroom studies and meet with senior leaders across JIIM organizations.
 Field Studies include interactions with several agencies in the National Capital Region, Europe, Asia-Pacific, and CONUS-based combatant commands, and visits to various military and civilian governmental agencies.
 Normally, six US Army officers and the USMC, Canadian, and German officers remain for a second year to serve as seminar leaders in the AMSP course, while one US Army officer joins the faculty of the ASLSP as the military faculty member.
 Graduates typically serve in a follow-on command assignment or work for a three- or four-star general officer as a member of his or her staff.